rdinse/MouseFilter/README.md

 ## Known issues

-* In some applications dragging the mouse is constrained to x- and y-axis and laggy, e.g. when setting the boundaries for screen recording with QuickTime.
+* In some applications dragging the mouse is constrained to the x- and y-axes and laggy, e.g. when setting the boundaries for screen recording with QuickTime.

 ## Uninstall